asilvas/node-image-steam/README.md

 * Width (w, optional*) - Width of new size.
 Supports Dimension Modifiers.
 * Height (h, optional*) - Height of new size.
 Supports Dimension Modifiers.
-* Max (M, default) - Retain aspect and use dimensions as the maximum permitted during resize.
+* Max (mx, default) - Retain aspect and use dimensions as the maximum permitted during resize.
 * Min (m, optional) - Retain aspect and use dimensions as the minimum permitted during resize.
 Set to any value to enable.